Psychology and Counselling Services for individuals, children and couples.

 Registered Psychologist

-Georgia values a collaborative and inclusive approach to therapy, with a focus on building self-confidence, independence, and empowerment to promote healing change.
 As Georgia is a registered psychologist, you may access rebates for sessions through the Medicare Better Access initiative, private health funds, and NDIS funding.

 Qualifications: